 Shelter Dog Behaviour Assessment Workshop:

-Kate has been researching behaviour assessment of shelter dogs for her PhD for several years.
+Dr Kate is an expert in the assessment of shelter dog behaviour as this was the focus of her PhD.
 This experience has provided her with a unique and comprehensive understanding of the latest scientific advances in the field and the difficulties associated with implementing a new assessment protocol.
 One of the most important lessons she has learned is that animal shelters vary dramatically in terms of their design, staff education and experience, available resources, legislative requirments etc and there is no one assessment protocol that will suit every animal shelter.